-To make a request for reasonable and available supportive measures, you can contact Amanda Bastiani, Title IX Coordinator/EEO Specialist, titleix@sage.edu, (518) 244-4809.
+To make a request for reasonable and available supportive measures, you can contact: Amanda M. Bastiani, Title IX Coordinator/EEO Specialist, bastia@sage.edu or titleix@sage.edu, (518) 244-4809.
 RSC is obligated to comply with a student's reasonable request for a living and/or academic situation changes following an alleged Sexual Offense.